wrjodjana/obsidian-vault/computer-science/computer systems/restful web apis.md

 **Stateless server:**
 - Computes part of the content, but only based on the current request
 - Requests are not combined into sequences and do not interact with each other
+- May contain some static information, but certain types of state are not stored

+**Stateful server:**
 -